How To Get Rid Of Drain Flies

 Use Contact Aerosols (Pyrethrins)

-a non residual insecticide can be applied to kill the adult flies.
+After breeding sources have been removed a space spray such a pyrethrins, a non residual insecticide can be applied to kill the adult flies.
 We also carry metered dispensers that use metered aerosols for commercial establishments.

 Use Fly Lights